Target Trial Emulation brings the logic of randomized trials into real-world data

-While most applied transportability and generalizability research is conducted in the United States, Nordic real-world data offers pharmaceutical companies a largely untapped opportunity to extend evidence and support decision-making across the Nordic region.
+While most applied transportability and generalizability research is conducted in the United States, Nordic real-world data offers pharmaceutical companies a largely untapped opportunity to extend evidence and support decision-making across the region.

 In medical research, transportability and generalizability refer to the ability to apply evidence from a single study to different patient populations, clinical settings, or geographical regions for example to support HTA and reimbursement decision-making.